microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-microsoft-foundry-and-the-ai-toolkit/lab/instructions/01_Get_Started.md

 > [!NOTE]
 > You'll be asked to confirm if you want to allow the automatic sign-in to all desktop apps and websites on the device.
 Click **Yes, all apps** to proceed.
 Then click **Done** to complete the login process and return to VS Code.

-Back in your Codespace, you'll be asked to select the Azure AI Foundry project to use.
+Back in your codespace, you'll be asked to select the Azure AI Foundry project to use.
 Select the only available option, which is the project pre-deployed for this workshop.

 ![Select Project](../../img/select_project.png)